GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 ![plot of chunk ptha18_tonga_point_plot5](figure/ptha18_tonga_point_plot5-1.png)

 The distribution of `event_peak_stage` values in the random sample is similar to the other case that used importance-sampling.
-Note that compared to the samples that did not use importance-sampling, there is much better representation of large tsunamis.
+Compared to the samples that did not use importance-sampling, there is much better representation of large tsunamis.

 ```r